sogno-platform/dpsim-docs/content/en/docs/Overview/_index.md

 The DPsim simulation kernel is implemented in C++ and uses the Eigen linear algebra library.
 By using a system programming language like C++ and a highly optimized math library, optimal performance and real-time execution can be guaranteed.
 The integration into the [VILLASframework](https://git.rwth-aachen.de/acs/public/villas/node) allows DPsim to be used in large-scale co-simulations.

-## Copyright

-2017-2020, Institute for Automation of Complex Power Systems, EON ERC, RWTH Aachen University

 ## Licensing

-__DPsim__ is released as open source software under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The project is released under the terms of the [MPL 2.0](https://mozilla.org/MPL/2.0/).

-Other licensing options available upon request.
-Please contact [Prof. Antonello Monti](mailto:amonti@eonerc.rwth-aachen.de) for further details.

 ## Where should I go next?